 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-The sub-fund does not promote a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 2% of the fund's net assets.

 What is the minimum share of socially sustainable investments?